Free to taste the most sulphurous of condiments: Billom's garlic

 The Garlic Fair, at the beginning of August, inaugurates each year the launch of the new harvest.
 Too petrified at the thought of having bad breath?
 Then chew parsley, mint or coffee beans.
 Or keep in mind that all the guests ate the same dish.
 That your immune defenses are better than the neighbor.
 Or that you are single anyway.

 How to choose the right garlic in Livradois-Forez?
-Favor the most natural cultures possible and without anti-germination treatment which alters the product.
+Favor the most natural crops possible and without anti-germinative treatment which alters the product.
+The Grands Goussiers d’Auvergne brotherhood shares this recipe with you. recipe below:

-Billom's garlic soup recipe – 2 liters of soup for 2 heads of Billom's pink garlic
+2 liters of soup for 2 heads of pink garlic from Billom

 Chop the garlic heads.
 Bring the whole garlic cloves to a boil in ½ of the milk and ½ of the water.
 Cook gently for 10 minutes.
 Drain the water then remove the skin from the pods by pinching it with your fingertips.

-3/Make 2 liters of fatty broth with two marrow bones and two bay leaves.
-Cook 3/4 potatoes intended to be mashed.
+• Make 2 liters of fatty broth with two marrow bones and two bay leaves.
+Cook 3/4 potatoes intended to be mashed into puree.

-4/ Wet the mixture obtained with the fatty broth.
-Add the mashed potatoes.
+• Moisten the mixture obtained with the fatty broth.
+Add the crushed potatoes.
 Stir.

-To be enjoyed with a bottle of Côtes d'Auvergne.
+To be enjoyed, accompanied by a bottle of Côtes d’Auvergne.